tpm-rs/governance/org-docs/CHARTER.md

 **1.3.
 Contributors**.
 Contributors are those that have made accepted contributions to the Organization or any Project.

+**1.4.
+Participants**.
+Participants in the Organization includes all Steering Committee Members, Maintainers, Contributors and any individiual who agrees to participate in the Organization's activities subject to the Organization and Project agreements as outlined in this charter.

 ## 3. Steering Committee

 **3.1 Purpose**.
 The Steering Committee will be responsible for all technical